Admission Requirements: Physician Assistant Studies, M.S.

-- One semester of human anatomy and one semester of human physiology.
-This may be substituted with the combination of Anatomy and Physiology I and Anatomy and Physiology II (with a minimum of six credits).
+- One semester of human anatomy AND one semester of human physiology OR a combination of Anatomy and Physiology I and II

 - Minimum of 250 hours of verifiable patient care experience in the U.S. healthcare system.
 See COVID-19 accommodations related to patient care experience requirement.

 - Meet the Technical Standards for the physician assistant program.

 NOTE: The NYIT PA program does not award or grant Advanced Standing under any circumstances.
 All courses in the curriculum must be completed within the program.

 In addition to all of the above requirements, international applicants will need to provide: